Totybeca/Webstack-Portfolio_Project/README.md

 Welcome to the Electronic Store Application project.
-This application was successfully created by Toyin Fashemore and Light Enyinnah as front-end engineers and Bode Olaleye and James Nwamah as backe-end engineers.
+This application was successfully created by Toyin Fashemore and Light Enyinnah as front-end engineers and Bode Olaleye and James Nwamah as back-end engineers.